Chia-Network/chia-blockchain/electron-wix/README.md

 ### Building

 - Edit the version number in `config.ps1`.
-- Make sure any prerequisite executables are downloaded and placed in the `prerequisites` folder.
-Refer to pre-reqs [readme.md](./prerequisites/readme.md) there for details.
+- Make sure all prerequisite executables are downloaded and placed in the `prerequisites` folder.
+Refer to pre-reqs [readme.md](./prerequisites/readme.md) for details.

 ````PowerShell
 # from the electron-wix folder